-Statement Description Tags parent-ds-ttl Bookiption dnssec parent-us-u Sets the time to live (TTL) of the DS RRset used by the parent zone. unssee parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. dnssec, zone parental-agents Defines a list of delegation agents to be used by primary and secondary zones. zone parental-source Specifies which local IPv4 source address is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. server, query prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query
+Statement Description Tags parental-agents Defines a list of delegation agents to be used by primary and secondary zones. zone parental-source Specifies which local IPv4 source address is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. server, query prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log messages. logging continues on next nage

-Statement Table 1 - continued from previous pa Description ge Tags prefetch · query Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log messages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log messages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time between when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query continues on next page
+Statement Description Tags

+print-severity ' logging

+Includes the severity in log messages.

+print-time logging

+Specifies the time format for log mes-

+sages.

+protocols security

+Specifies the allowed versions of the

+TLS protocol.

+provide-ixfr transfer

+Controls whether a primary responds

+to an incremental zone request

+(IXFR) or only responds with a full

+zone transfer (AXFR).

+publish-safety dnssec

+Increases the amount of time be-

+tween when keys are published and

+when they become active, to allow for

+unforeseen events.

+purge-keys dnssec

+Specifies the amount of time after

+which DNSSEC keys that have been

+deleted from the zone can be removed from disk.

+moved from disk.

+qname-minimization query

+Controls QNAME minimization be-

+havior in the BIND 9 resolver.

+qps-scale query

+Tightens defenses during DNS at-

+tacks by scaling back the ratio of the

+current query-per-second rate.

+query-source query

+Controls the IPv4 address and port

+from which queries are issued.

+query-source-v6 query

+Controls the IPv6 address and port

+from which queries are issued.

+querylog server, logging

+Specifies whether query logging

+should be active when named first

+starts.